-- Future Professionals may wear black or gray in any combination. - Phase Two Future Professionals may wear black , gray, or white in any combination. - A minimal print in clothing is acceptable if it is a black and white print. - Clothing should be professional and clean. - Shoes should be black, professional, practical, and comfortable. - 6 Hair should be styled prior to arriving at the school. - Any cosmetics should be applied prior to arriving at the school. - In the following is a list of acceptable dress: - a.
+- Future Professionals may wear black or gray in any combination. - 1 Phase Two Future Professionals may wear black, gray, or white in any combination. - 3 A minimal print in clothing is acceptable if it is a black and white print. - Clothing should be professional and clean. - 5 Shoes should be black, professional, practical, and comfortable. - 6 Hair should be styled prior to arriving at the school. - Any cosmetics should be applied prior to arriving at the school. - Esthetics students may not have any nail enhancements such as polish, acrylic nails, nail warps, dips, etc. - 9 The following is a list of acceptable dress: - a.
 Jeans or clothing made of jean material if they are black or gray in color.
 Any rips or tears must fall below the fingertips, when standing up. - b.
 Sleeveless tops. - c.
 Sweatshirts, printed T-shirts, hooded sweatshirts and/or jackets with the Paul Mitchell logo or the school logo may be worn. - d.
 Stylish hats, scarves, and stylish head wraps. - e.
 Skirts that fall below the fingertips. - Tights or leggings should be worn with skirts or dresses that fall above the knees for all Future Professionals. - Name tag as provided by the school.
 All Future Professionals are required to wear a name tag while in attendance.